section-engineering-education/engineering-education/content/articles/how-to-build-graphql-apis-with-expressjs-and-typescript/index.md

 ![gql subscriptions](/engineering-education/how-to-build-graphql-apis-with-expressjs-and-typescript/sample-gql-subscription.png)

 #### GraphQL Schema
-A schema is used to define the kind of data that the graphQL API expects and the kind of data it gives back to the client.
+A schema is used to define the kind of data that the GraphQL API expects and the kind of data it gives back to the client.

 It can also serve as documentation to people using our API.
 So, we may not even have to write documentation for our API again.

-This also helps with data validation as GraphQL parses the requests and returns an error, if the client's data does not match what the server is expecting.
+This also helps with data validation as GraphQL parses the requests and returns an error if the client's data does not match what the server is expecting.

 ![gql schema](/engineering-education/how-to-build-graphql-apis-with-expressjs-and-typescript/sample-gql-schema.png)